Surayia-Rahman/OCR-Process/README.md

 Tune the blur_threshold and CLAHE values if results aren't accurate for your documents.

 For non-English documents, change the Tesseract language using lang="eng" to another (e.g., "urd" for Urdu).

-The only problem existing is the formatting of the table